Drexel and Salus Universities

 All tasks related to integration are being carefully assessed and scheduled on a timeline to allow for the least amount of disruption to ongoing work and projects across both entities.

-When the merger is completed on June 30, 2024, Salus University will combine all its assets, including its campus properties, with Drexel University’s assets.
-As a result, Drexel will own all facilities associated with Salus University on the date of the merger.
+Upon the merger, Salus combined all its assets, including its campus properties, with Drexel’s assets.
+As a result, Drexel owns all facilities associated with Salus University as of the date of the merger.

 Salus’ campuses will continue to be located in their present locations for the foreseeable future.